lanwen/lanwen.github.io/content/posts/2019-04-10_aws-cdk-edge-lambda/index.md

 describing the basics.
 But since we are using configuration as a code approach - that was quite a good task to finally try a new [AWS CDK](https://github.com/awslabs/aws-cdk) tool to work with CloudFormation (version *0.28.0*).

-### Spoiler
+> NOTE: article was updated to use version *1.19.0* which is stable instead of *0.28.0*

-What can I say right now - is that this tool is really promising and I've enjoyed to write a code with it.
-But still this tool lack a lot of UX.
-Documentation and examples are not full and hight level API is not stable yet at all.
+What can I say right now - I've really enjoyed to write a code with it.
+With the GA it introduced even create-change-set only behaviour, which is great for the secure deployments with supervision.

 ## Process